raspberrypilearning/weather-station-guide/README.md

 # Raspberry Pi Weather Station

 The weather station kit is a HAT for the Raspberry Pi which allows it to collect weather data using a variety of sensors.
-It is designed for use in school to enable students to create their own weather station and has a range of resources to support its use.
+It is designed for use in schools to enable students to create their own weather station and has a range of resources to support its use.

 As well as logging data locally, schools that received a free weather station can log their data to a central Oracle database so they can share and collaborate with schools round the world.